River Lee CP

-The River Lee Country Park is an area of unbroken countryside stretching north from Waltham Abbey to Broxbourne.
+The gravel beds of the Lea Valley were left behind by retreating ice at the end of the last Ice Age 10,000 years ago.
+There has been massive extraction since the 1920s and this has created a huge complex of lakes and marshes.
+The River Lee Country Park is at the northern end of the valley, an area of unbroken countryside stretching from Waltham Abbey to Broxbourne.
 Several watercourses run through it and it has a complex of lakes in former gravel pits, a network of surfaced paths and picnic areas, and several hides.

 Some of the lakes are used for angling or water sports, and some are managed for wildlife and busy with swans, ducks and grebes.
-Seventy Acres Lake also regularly attracts wintering bitterns, which can be viewed from the Bittern Watchpoint hide.
+It's a tremendous – in every sense – place to visit, especially for birds.

-Train to Cheshunt station from Liverpool St for River Lee Country Park or to Waltham Cross for Cornmill Meadows (bikes welcome).
-Many bus services serve the area: routes 505 and 250 should be most useful for access from Essex.
+Train to Cheshunt station (Liverpool St line).
+Several bus services serve the area: routes 505 and 250 should be most useful for access from Essex.

 Accessible at all times.
 Information Centre at Waltham Abbey open daily 9.30am–5pm Easter to end October; Tuesday–Sunday 10am–4pm November to Easter.